Call for Storytellers: CHEST After Hours

 Medicine is more than tests, diagnoses, and treatments and being a clinician is so much more than knowing how to treat patients.
 There is an essential humanistic side of medicine that CHEST encourages clinicians to embrace—one that celebrates empathy and invites reflection.

-We’re looking for five presenters to share a piece of their personal story as a clinician in chest medicine at CHEST After Hours, Monday, October 7, in Boston.
+We’re looking for five presenters to share a piece of their personal story as a clinician in chest medicine at CHEST After Hours, Monday, October 20, in Chicago.

 Presenters need not be experienced storytellers—the journey of presenting at CHEST After Hours includes live virtual storytelling workshops with our expert coaches and resources from The Nocturnists Satellites, by award-winning medical storytelling program The Nocturnists.
 The Satellites initiative supports clinicians in producing live storytelling events in their local communities.